colinhoward89/Rec-d-App/README.md

 You will also need to create an account with [OMDB](https://www.omdbapi.com) and retrieve a free API key.

+You will also need to create an account with [IGDB](https://www.igdb.com) and retrieve a free API key.

 In the `/server` folder, create a file called '.env':

 ```bash